The interplay between psychological processes and physical health.

 - Career options in health psychology (postgraduate pathways to practice)

 - Reading critiques (20%).
-You will be required to submit four reading critiques (5% each) during the semester.
-Each critique is two pages and will require you to reflect on the main ideas in that week’s reading and to develop constructive criticism of the research.
+You will be required to submit two reading critiques (10% each) during the semester.
+Each critique is two pages and will require you to reflect on the main ideas in that week's reading and to develop constructive criticism of the research.

 - Final exam (50%).
-There will be a final exam consisting of multiple-choice and short-essay style questions.
+There will be a final exam that will likely consist of multiple-choice and short-essay style questions.
 The final exam will include some questions about the material from the first half of the semester, but will prioritise material from the second half of the semester.

 There are no terms for the paper.